Concordium/concordium.github.io/source/mainnet/net/guides/run-node-aws.rst

   CONCORDIUM_NODE_VALIDATOR_CREDENTIALS_FILE
   CONCORDIUM_NODE_BOOTSTRAPPER_WAIT_UNTIL_MINIMUM_NODES

-When done, you can press the "Launch Instance" button and wait for the AWS EC2 instance is running and you have a Concordium node running.
+When done, you can press the "Launch Instance" button and wait for the AWS EC2 instance to be running and you have a Concordium node running.